-All course material will be posted to the new OWL Brightspace learning environment: https://westernu.brightspace.com/d2l/home.
-Any changes will be indicated on the BRIGHTSPACE site and discussed with the class.
+All course material will be posted to Brightspace.
+Any changes will be indicated on the site and discussed with the class.

 Current versions of all popular browsers (e.g., Safari, Chrome, Edge, Firefox) are supported with OWL Brightspace; what is most important is that you update your browser frequently to ensure it is current.
-All JavaScript and cookies should be enabled."
+All JavaScript and cookies should be enabled.